Manitoba Historical Society

 Journalist, feminist.

-Born in York County, Ontario, the daughter of James Barnes and Rebecca Beynon, and sister to Francis Marion Beynon, an accident at the age of 5 left her lame for the rest of her life.
-She came to Hartney, Manitoba with her family in 1889 and was educated at the Portage Collegiate then taught at Chain Lakes School before attending Wesley College, graduating from the University of Manitoba in 1905.
+Born in York County, Ontario in 1874, one of seven children born to James Barnes Beynon (1835-1907) and Rebecca Manning (1848-1898), sister to Francis Marion Beynon and Howard Barnes Beynon, and cousin to George William Beynon, an accident at the age of five years left her lame for the rest of her life.
+She came to Hartney with her family in 1889 and was educated at the Portage Collegiate and Winnipeg Collegiate Institute (1899-1901).
+She taught at Hullett School (1892) and Chain Lakes School before attending Wesley College, graduating from the University of Manitoba (BA, 1905).

 Her first successful short story won a prize from Maclean’s magazine and was published by the American Magazine.
 She was an active feminist and advocate of women’s suffrage, especially involved in the Political Equality League.
-She worked in New York from 1918 to 1923 but returned to Canada with her husband, A. V. Thomas, to write.
-She authored several successful plays, including Among the Maples; Jim Barber’s Spite Fence (winner of the Dominion Drama Award for Manitoba); and As the Twig Is Bent.
-Her first novel, New Secret, was published in 1946.
+She worked in New York from 1918 to 1923 but returned to Canada to write.
+She authored several successful plays, including Among the Maples (?), Jim Barber’s Spite Fence (?, winner of the Dominion Drama Award for Manitoba), and As the Twig Is Bent (?).
+Her first novel was New Secret (1946).

 She died at Winnipeg on 2 September 1961.